JamesKyburz/graphql-create-schema/README.md

 create a graphql schema using one or more files.

-each file containing queries, mutations, types or resolvers are then merged to a single executable schema.
+Each file containing queries, mutations, types or resolvers is then merged to a single executable schema.

 [![js-standard-style](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/feross/standard)